Deep dive

 "Based on forecasts prepared by Town Finance and presented in January at the annual 'State of the Town' public meeting, it is expected that next year's Fiscal Year 2024 budget, adjusted for all contractual obligations, will not balance without an operating budget proposition 2½ override...
 These factors are leading to a situation where an operating budget override will likely be required next year to maintain a 'level services' budget.
 Put differently, Marblehead will likely require an override next year to simply maintain the same Town and School services that residents currently receive."

 This is the first explicit override prediction in the local record.
 FinCom told residents an override was coming next year.
-They were right.
+They were right about that.
+But an override was already on the ballot that same June.

-The next year, the 2023 transmittal letter (for the FY24 budget) delivered the promised override request:
+The next year, the 2023 transmittal letter (for the FY24 budget) delivered the promised general override request:

 "The Finance Committee will present to you a 'reduced services' balanced budget recommendation included in Article 30.
 Additionally, for the first time since 2005, the Town is recommending a $2.5 million Proposition 2½ override in Article 31 to bring all town departments back up to their 'level service' budget requests."